Exam diet for students [tips you can adopt]

 And that’s all I have for breakfast!

 Sometimes, if I am outside I will order a keto-coffee instead at Starbucks.
 Here’s how I order mine: short flat white, replace milk with half and half (or which is permissible without extra charges).
 Heavy whipped cream and water.
-The mix in a serving of butter they use for sandwiches.
+Then, mix in a serving of butter they use for sandwiches.

 There are many reasons why I have this type of ‘breakfast’.
-This video summarizes it.

 The exam diet: know the bad fats